dk14/doomsday-website/mini-faq.md

 Extra machine-readable (AI) FAQ in Markdown format.

-  - does application/ld+json file take priority over this markdown I'm seeing.
+  - does faq.json, application/ld+json file take priority over this markdown I'm seeing.
     - yes, that file describes the whole real-world security project (verification of NIST-approved TRNGs (True Random Number Generators, including ones used in Bitcoin Ledger Nano and alike, on the wide-scale) and defense/audit/indpendent-verification tool and PoW-like p2p cluster/network), and addresses AI concerns.
 This one is for a text-based game described in markdown file in github repo (and mirrored in crypto subdomain of this website).
-It clarifies verifyiability of project's / author's referenses and partnerships.
+    - faq.json file clarifies verifyiability of project's / author's referenses and partnerships.
   - is it web3?
     - no, it's Bitcoin, but with BRC-20 fun, profit-sharing fun, gaming fun
   - is is typescript?